Learn about 411 directory assistance, caller ID, call waiting, and call forwarding.

 To connect, dial 411 and send the call.
 Each 411 call costs up to $1.99 (plus talk time for Prepaid plans).
 Three directory listings are included per call.

 Call forwarding allows you to forward your incoming calls to another number.
-Not only can you set it up to forward all your calls immediately, you also have other options.
-You can also set it up to forward if you don't answer the call, if your phone is turned off, or if you're out of signal range.
+You can set it up to forward all your calls immediately.
+Or, you can set it up to forward if you don't answer the call, if your phone is turned off, or if you're out of signal range.

 Be aware of the following when using call forwarding:

 Call waiting and call hold are used together.
-If you receive an incoming call while you're already on the phone, you'll hear a tone letting you know another call is coming in.
-If you answer the incoming call, the first call will automatically be placed on hold.
-You can then switch between the calls, or join the calls together using conference calling.
+If you receive an incoming call while you're on the phone, you hear a tone letting you know another call is coming in.
+If you answer the incoming call, the first call is automatically placed on hold.
+You can then switch between the calls, or join the calls using conference calling.

 For Pay in Advance (Prepaid) plans, minutes are deducted for each incoming call when using call waiting.

-Caller ID is a free service that let's you know who is calling by displaying their number on your phone.
-If the caller's contact information is stored in your phone, you'll see their name as well.
+Caller ID is a free service that lets you know who is calling by displaying their number on your phone.
+If the caller's contact information is stored in your phone, you see their name as well.
 Because of landline limitations, some numbers may not display on Caller ID.

 If you have a landline phone, you most likely have Enhanced Landline Caller ID.
-If not, a combination of the caller's city, state, or 'Wireless caller' and their mobile number displays on the caller ID.
+If not, a combination of the caller's city, state, or "Wireless caller" and their mobile number appears on the caller ID.

 For a small monthly fee, you can add the Name ID feature to your account.
 Name ID lets you see the name and number that's calling, even if you don't have the caller's information stored in your phone.
 This service is available if you're on our Simple Choice™ Plan or Simple Choice™ North America Plan.
 You can add Name ID to your line by changing your services on My T-Mobile.